Mariopdel94/notes/Code Quality - Code Craftsmanship.md

 ## Functions

 ![[Functions - First Rule]]

+Besides that main first rule, I would also add:
+> FUNCTIONS SHOULD DO ONE THING.
+THEY SHOULD DO IT WELL.
+THEY SHOULD DO IT ONLY.
 ### Blocks and Indenting
 Given the [[Functions - First Rule|first functions rule]] this means that `if`, `else` and `switch` statements **should be one line long**.
 This does not only ensures the function is kept small, but it also adds documentary value by having a nice descriptive name.
 This also implies that functions should not hold nested structures it should not be greater than one or two levels.